Can You Use Diesel in a Fuel Oil Furnace?

 How to Safely Add Diesel to Your Furnace

-Once you’ve confirmed you’re out of heating oil, you need to make you safely add it to your furnace tank.
-You can start by finding a fuel container.
-Depending on how long you need to run the furnace before you get your heating oil, choose to get either 5 or 10 gallons of diesel.
+• Find a fuel container: Depending on how long you need to run the furnace before you get your heating oil, choose to get either 5 or 10 gallons of diesel.
 If you don’t have any at home, you may be able to buy containers at the gas station.
 Ensure you use the correct yellow diesel containers to distinguish between the different fuels you have at home.

-Once you have the diesel, confirm your furnace is off.
-You should never fill up your oil tank while your furnace is running.
-Locate your oil tank’s fill pipe and pour in your desired amount of diesel.
+• Pour in your diesel: Locate your oil tank’s fill pipe and pour in your desired amount of diesel.
 A good rule is about 5-10 gallons for a day.

-Close your tank fill pipe and wait about 15-20 minutes.
-This will give the diesel time to settle and allow any sediments to sink back to the bottom.
+• Close your tank fill pipe and wait about 15-20 minutes: This will give the diesel time to settle and allow any sediments to sink back to the bottom.
 Giving everything time to settle ensures sediment stays out of your fuel pipes and reduces the risk of blockages.
-Then, restart your furnace.
-This may take a few tries, as the diesel may need time to bleed through the lines.

 Get fast heating oil deliveries in Central PA with Marstellar Oil and Concrete.